mailwatch/mailwatch-docs/_posts/2017-03-23-getting-started.md

 - Apache or nginx
 - PHP (with MySQL and GD support)

-And for MailScanner CustomConfig modules to be able to use a database, you need:
+And for MailScanner CustomConfig modules to be able to use a work, you need:

 - Perl
 - DBI
 - DBD-MySQL

-You also need Perl Encoding::FixLatin to deal with email subjects that contain characters in more than one encoding.
+- Encoding::FixLatin

 Please read through the installation/upgrading instructions in their entirety before proceeding.